2022 Insurance Services Office Rating

-3. Google distance from your property to the nearest fire station.
+3. Google the distance from your property to the nearest fire station.

-Click here to input address to determine ISO rating
+Click here to input the address to determine the ISO rating.

-Class 3 TLMFPD properties located within 1000' of a fire hydrant
+Class 3 MFD properties located within 1000' of a fire hydrant

-Class 3Y TLMFPD properties outside of 1000 feet and within 5 road miles of a fire station
+Class 3Y MFD properties outside of 1000 feet and within 5 road miles of a fire station

 Class 2 Wescott Fire Protection District

-Class 10W for all properties located within 1000' from a water source
+Class 10W for all properties located within 1000' of a water source

 Class 10 for all properties located farther than 1000' from a water source